-At Kingsmoor academy we believe that all children have a right to learn in a safe environment.
+We believe that all children have a right to learn in a safe environment.

 Academy leaders will minimise the risk of peer on peer abuse by teaching the pupils to keep themselves safe.
-This is through our PHSE, RSE and 6Rs curriculum.
+This is predominantly through our PHSE, RSE and 6Rs curriculum and assemblies.
+If the situation arises we ensure mentoring from a member of senior leadership is provided to support more complex cases.

-We recognise that some pupils may sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the Kingsmoor academy Behaviour for Learning Policy.
+We recognise that some pupils may sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the Behaviour for Learning Policy.